mifi/editly/README.md

 ## Edit spec

-Edit specs are Javascript / JSON ojects describing the whole edit operation with the following structure:
+Edit specs are Javascript / JSON objects describing the whole edit operation with the following structure:

 ```js
 {